StitchDesign/Stitch/Guides/Patch.md

 *Outputs*
 * A JSON array

-### Sub Array
+### Running Total
-Returns a subarray from a given array.
+Calculates the sum of a loop of numbers - the sum at each index is the sum of the numbers preceding the current number.

 *Inputs*
-* An array
+* An input loop
-* The location to begin the subarray at
-* The length of the subarray

 *Outputs*
-* The subarray
+* A loop of sums

 ## JSON & Data